The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

 It is a recommended search as it gives information regarding whether the property is connected to the mains water supply and public drains.
 In simple words, it tells you how water gets to and from the property.

-If the drain runs underneath the property and you plan to make extensions in the future, you will also have to get consent of the water supplier as well as planning permission from the local authority.
+If the drain runs underneath the property and you plan to make extensions in the future, you will also have to get consent from the water supplier as well as planning permission from the local authority.

 Environmental search